ksu-cs-robotics/cs-43301-53301-SDR-2024-spring/README.md

 ---

-<p align="center"> Monday and Wednesday from : 11:00 AM to 12:15 PM - MSB 104 Lab room
+<p align="center"> Monday and Wednesday from : 09:15 AM to 10:30 AM - MSB 104 Lab room
 </p>